 Now we focus on the hand positioning in the block save.
 Initially, a quick back set before the contour catch creates distance from the attacker.
 After the catch, the keeper needs to make up ground and get set.
 The barrier with the legs is established, but the hands and arms are spread wide to cover as much of the goal as possible.
 The keeper then reacts to the served ball and moves their hands slightly forward to meet the ball.
 This is important, as this will project a shot away from the goal.
 If the hands remain behind the body, a shot that hits the hands will end up going behind the keeper towards the goal.

 The next step is to put both the leg block and hand save together in a two save sequence.
 Again, the back set is used to create distance from the attacker (and also work on basic handling), followed by an aggressive but controlled movement to challenge the attacker.

 The last progression in this session was a bit of fun, and worked on simply making a kick save.
 Important to keep the toe up here, as toe down would simply make a ramp for the ball to take off of!
 Note the position of the arms, the upright body from a starting position, and the simple punch through the ball to get it to safety.

 Here is a quick video of the session detailed above that also includes decision making.

 February 15th, 2017: RESIDENTIAL CAMP INFORMATION AND REGISTRATION!

 This summer, J4K is proud to announce the inaugural Virginia Residential Camp, to be held at The Blue Ridge School, from July 24th-27th.
 Coaching staff includes current and ex professional players and coaches, as well as the opportunity to be coached by, snap pictures, and sign autographs with Travis Worra, D.C.
-United keeper and newest J4K pro sponsored keeper!
+United keeper and J4K pro sponsored keeper!
 For registration details, please click here.